 Meredith Trainor, Executive Director

-Emily Ferry, Deputy Director
+Maggie Rabb, Deputy Director

 Guy first discovered his love of nature as a young child growing up in the Rocky Mountains, just west of Denver.
 Over the years he watched as the area once filled with deep, dark forests, groves of golden aspen, and huge herds of elk and deer in wide-open meadows was replaced by a six-lane highway, strip malls and suburban sprawl of 30,000 people.
 This spurred his desire to work in the environmental field.
 Soon he was pursuing degrees in biology and education, leading to 20 years of work as an environmental chemist before coming to SEACC.

 His work in environmental chemistry underscored the importance of protecting the clean water of the forest and seas and the communities that depend on them.
 He has seen first-hand how pressures to see the land only as a commodity, combined with a fractured regulatory system threaten the once pristine waters of Alaska.

 He is now able to use his skills in science, as SEACC's staff scientist to safeguard clean water and wild salmon from threats such as mining.
 He believes in the work done at SEACC and that the only thing worth doing is leaving the world a better place.
 When not working at SEACC Guy enjoys spending time with his family.
 He is also a skilled and avid carpenter, hunter, fisherman, science teacher, and observer of the natural world.